kuzm/save2memrise/README.md

 ### AWS CLI in Docker

-The mesosphere/aws-cli image provides containerized AWS CLI on alpine to avoid requiring the AWS CLI to be installed.
-Read more https://hub.docker.com/r/mesosphere/aws-cli.
+The `mesosphere/aws-cli` image provides containerized AWS CLI on alpine to avoid requiring the AWS CLI to be installed.
+Read more on [Docker Hub](https://hub.docker.com/r/mesosphere/aws-cli).

 Usage:
 1. Make sure, that `.aws` folder exists: